Safety First – How Proper Pipe Stands Needs for Prevent Accidents on Site

 Common Risks Without Proper Pipe Support

-1. Rolling or shifting pipes: Unsecured pipes can rotate unexpectedly, especially during welding or grinding.
+1. Unsecured pipes can rotate unexpectedly, specially during the welding the pipes.

-2. Stand tipping: If a stand is overloaded or placed on uneven ground, it can tip and drop the pipe.
+2. If a pipe stand is overloaded or placed on uneven ground, it can tip and drop the pipe which cause accidents.

-3. Crushing and pinch injuries: Hands placed near rollers or adjustment points are at risk.
+3. Hands placed near rollers or adjustment points are at risk.

-4. Structural failure: Using a stand beyond its rated capacity can damage the equipment and cause collapse.
+4. Using a pipe stand beyond its rated capacity can damage the equipment and cause collapse.

 According to safety guidance, failure to properly support pipes can lead to “stand tipping, falling pipe and serious injury.”